-Preferred Shares
+Preferred Shares - NVCC

-Rating: Pfd-1(low) Preferred share ratings provide an assessment of the risk that an issuer will not be able to meet its dividend and principal obligations in a timely manner.
-Preferred shares rated Pfd-1 are of superior credit quality, being supported by entities with strong earnings and balance sheet attributes.
-A Pfd-1 rating is the highest of six categories for preferred shares.
+Rating: Pfd-2 Preferred share ratings provide an assessment of the risk that an issuer will not be able to meet its dividend and principal obligations in a timely manner.
+Preferred shares rated Pfd-2 are of satisfactory credit quality with substantial protection of dividends and principal.
+A Pfd-2 rating is the second highest of six categories for preferred shares.
 Each category is further denoted by the subcategories "high" and "low".
 The absence of a "high" or "low" indicates a rating in the middle of the category.